 There are many books on these topics and many lists online.
 "How to be an Anti-Racist," "The New Jim Crow," "The Color of Law," and "Not in My Neighborhood: How Bigotry Shaped a Great American City" are just a few that are highly recommended.
-This month, the DEI Council will be hosting book club discussions on "Becoming" and "Not in My Neighborhood: How Bigotry Shaped a Great American City."
+Consider hosting book club discussions with friends or at your parish